bossboleh/coding-assessment/README.md

   - /events/{id} -> Show individual event
   - /events/create -> Create an event
   - /events/{id}/edit -> Edit an event
-- Merge `feature/ui` with `master`, use PR

-#### Third Test - Advance Topic

-- Make sure that you are in `master` branch
-- Create a new branch and name it `feature/advance-topic`
-- Implement these features
-  - Server side data caching with redis
-  - Send an email everytime an event is created (you can use mailtrap or other smtp provider that's easy to setup)
+- Email function: Send an email everytime an event is created (you can use mailtrap or other smtp provider that's easy to setup)
 - Authentication -> only authenticated users can create, update and delete events

-  - Calling of an external API(s) and display the data in the UI (can be any public external API(s))
+- Merge `feature/ui` with `master`, use Pull Request

-## Bonus points
+## Extra Note

 - If you follow a clean code principle
 - If you follow a good git practice
-- If you deploy the application on the internet

 ## Finally

 - Push all the codes into your remote repository
-- Make sure the repository is public
+- invite honkeat.kuan@bossboleh.com to your private repository
+- Inform HR on your completion